Noncommutative homological mirror functor: The case of a non-dimer

 In the non-dimer example of Figure \ref{fig:nondimer}, we turn on the half of immersed generators $\left\{\bar{X}_a, \bar{X}_b, X_c, \bar{X}_d, X_e, \bar{X}_f \right\}$ as formal deformation.
 Thus, four variables $x_a, x_b, x_d, x_f$ have odd degrees, and the other two variable $x_c$ and $x_e$ have even degrees.
 One can directly compute from the picture that

 where $\star$ in the figure represents the location of minimum $T_i$.
 Here $\Phi$ defines a cyclic potential (in the graded sense).

-By applying the (generalized) construction of Section \ref{sec:MFseverallag}, we obtain a $\Z_2$-graded $\AI$-functor $\mathcal{F}_\bL$ from the wrapped Fukaya category to the dg-category of matrix factorizations of $W_\bL$, and this finishes the proof of (1).
+By applying the (generalized) construction of Chapter \ref{sec:MFseverallag}, we obtain a $\Z_2$-graded $\AI$-functor $\mathcal{F}_\bL$ from the wrapped Fukaya category to the dg-category of matrix factorizations of $W_\bL$, and this finishes the proof of (1).

-\subsection{Perfect matching and $\Z$-grading}
+\section{Perfect matching and $\Z$-grading}

-We will show that $\mathbb{L}$ admits a $\mathbb{Z}$-grading when $Q$ has a so-called {\em perfect matching}, and this also induces the $\Z$-grading for categories and functors. \begin{defn} A perfect matching for a dimer $Q \subset \Sigma$ is a subset $\mathcal{P}$ of $Q_1$ such that every boundary cycle of a polygon contains exactly one arrow in $\mathcal{P}$. \end{defn} From a perfect matching, \cite{Bocklandt} constructed a nowhere-vanishing vector field $\mathcal{V}$ on $\Sigma \setminus Q_0$ which essentially plays the role of a Calabi-Yau volume form.
+We will show that a {\em perfect matching} on $Q$ induces a $\mathbb{Z}$-grading on $\mathbb{L}$, and this also induces the $\Z$-grading for categories and functors. \begin{definition} A perfect matching for a dimer $Q \subset \Sigma$ is a subset $\mathcal{P}$ of $Q_1$ such that every boundary cycle of a polygon contains exactly one arrow in $\mathcal{P}$. \end{definition} From a perfect matching, \cite{Bocklandt} constructed a nowhere-vanishing vector field $\mathcal{V}$ on $\Sigma \setminus Q_0$ which essentially plays the role of a Calabi-Yau volume form.
 Let $e$ be the unique edge of a positive face $F^+$ which belongs to $\mathcal{P}$.
 Over $F^+$, the vector field $\mathcal{V}$ is defined in such a way that its flow trajectories are loops starting and ending at $h(e)$ and turning in counterclockwise direction.
 Over the negative face $F^-$ which has $e$ as the unique edge in $\mathcal{P}$, the flow trajectories are loops starting and ending at $t(e)$ and turning in clockwise direction.
 See (a) of Figure \ref{fig:refexactness} for the illustration.

 From the vector field $\mathcal{V}$, any Lagrangian $L$ (which is simply a curve) in $\Sigma \setminus Q_0$ has a phase function $L \to U(1)$ which is measuring the angle from $\mathcal{V}(p)$ to $T_pL$ at each $p \in L$.
 A grading on $L$ is a lift of the phase function to $L \to \R$.